espressif/esp-dev-kits/docs/en/esp32s2/esp32-s2-hmi-devkit-1/index.rst

 ESP32-S2-HMI-DevKit-1 has been specifically designed for human-machine interfaces in smart-home automation controllers, smart speakers with display, smart alarm clocks, etc.

-Application examples for this board can be found at :dev-kits:`Examples <esp32-s2-hmi-devkit-1/examples>`.
+Application examples for this board can be found at :project:`Examples <esp32-s2-hmi-devkit-1/examples>`.

 .. toctree::
     :maxdepth: 2